A Stylish Singapore Stopover

 Back to the sightseeing, our route took us towards the Quay’s where waterside restaurants attempted to draw us in with their tasty offerings.
 Many with fresh seafood awaiting their culinary fate, in glass tanks lining the walkways.

-Despite the unglamorous look of a couple of Brits, as we struggled to maintain an air of freshness about our wet appearance, we carried on.
+Despite the unglamorous look of a couple of Brits, we struggled on.
+Trying to maintain an air of freshness about our wet appearance.

 Soon we found ourselves in China Town.
 A colourful, vibrant mix surrounded our senses.
-Temples brought a haze of incense-filled smoke to new levels of intensity, spilling out into the streets, our noses unsure whether to enjoy this thick mass of cloud-like substance or simply avoid inhalation at all costs!
+Temples brought a haze of incense-filled smoke to new levels of intensity.
+Spilling out into the streets, our noses unsure whether to enjoy this thick mass, cloud-like substance or simply avoid inhalation at all costs!

-Street markets selling any tacky souvenir imaginable, alongside food stalls with even more weird and wonderful concoctions, filled the empty spaces between the rows of shops.
+Street markets were selling any tacky souvenir imaginable.
+Whilst alongside, food stalls with even more weird and wonderful concoctions, filled the empty spaces between the rows of shops.

 Deciding to retreat back to our hotel restaurant for an early meal was a wise move.
-Dining to the sounds of the hotel pianist, was so much more civilised than our usual evening meals in camper-land…could we get used to this?
+Dining to the sounds of the hotel pianist, was so much more civilised than our usual evening meals in camper-land.
+Maybe we could get used to this?